sandyjtech/python-p3-oo-person/README.md

 In the instructions below, you'll see the class constructor, instance methods, and properties referenced with different notation.
 - `Class_Name(optional_values)` indicates invoking a classes constructor to create a new instance of the class
+- `Class attribute` indicates that instances of this class should possess this attribute (no getter or setter method needed)
 - `Class property attribute` indicates that an attribute should be configured as a property of the class, with getter and setter methods assigned as needed
 - `Class method_name(self, *optional_args)` indicates an instance method of the class